NoGriphy/Quadruple-Robot-Dog-OPEN-SOURCED/README.md

 ---

-## ( Building the Robot Dog By Using the CAD Parts ):
+## ( Step 1 - Building the Robot Dog By Using the CAD Parts ):
-I am pretty confident most of you knowing how to assemble this robot base on how it looks.
+I am pretty confident that most of you know how to assemble this robot base on the structure.
 If I am wrong, then please check the '**RD_Building_Instruction**' page.

 <p align="center">
   <img src="RD_Image_References/RD_Complete_Design.jpg" width="500">